CONFIDENCE & PROTECTION

 - Wrap it around your head about 1 inch (2-3 cm) above your eyebrows.

-- Keep the tape level and snug (not tight).
+- Keep the tape level and snug, but not tight.

-- Record the measurement and compare to the size chart.
+- Record the measurement and compare it with the size chart.

-- Front edge about two fingers above eyebrows.
+- The front edge sits about two fingers above your eyebrows.

-- Straps form a “Y” under each ear.
+- The straps form a Y shape under each ear.

-- Buckle snug: you can fit one finger under the strap.
+- The buckle is snug enough that you can fit one finger under the strap.

-- Wobbles left/right → tighten fit system, check strap length.
+- Wobbles left or right: Tighten the fit system and check strap length.

-- Tilts back → adjust front strap and level position.
+- Tilts back: Adjust the front strap and return the helmet to a level position.

 FAQ

-A: If you’re between sizes, choose the size that matches your measurement range; consider head shape and adjustability.
+A: Choose the size that matches your measurement range, then consider head shape and adjustability.

 Q2: How tight should a helmet feel?